arturadamian/c_shell/README.md

 # 0x15.
 C - Simple Shell

 ### Description
-This project is a mirror of `sh` command-line interpreter (shell), written by Ken Thompson in a limited scope .
+This is a school project which goal is to mirror the `sh` command-line interpreter (shell), written by Ken Thompson in a limited scope.

 ### Authors
 Artur Adamian [Twitter](https://twitter.com/arturadamian) | [Email](arturadamian@gmail.com)